‘Her cross-examination is razor-sharp and she can turn cases around.’

 Sarah acts in all aspects of the law relating to children.
 In public law Sarah represents local authorities, parents, guardians and competent children.
-Sam has particular expertise in cases which involve risk of harm from radicalisation, death and non-accidental injuries, allegations of serious sexual abuse, child trafficking and cross examination of expert and vulnerable witnesses.
+Sarah has particular expertise in cases which involve risk of harm from radicalisation, death and non-accidental injuries, allegations of serious sexual abuse, child trafficking and cross examination of expert and vulnerable witnesses.
 In private law Sarah acts in disputes between parents and other significant adults including cases involving serious harm and internal and international relocation.
 Sarah also practices in Family-related Judicial Review and some Court of Protection cases.
+Sarah was appointed as a Deputy High Court Judge in November 2019, for a four year fixed term.

 Children (public law)